Electrical Muscle Stimulation

 Pain Reduction– Relaxing muscles and promoting the release of endorphins (natural pain relievers) for pain relief

 Improved Circulation– The stimulation of muscle contractions can enhance blood flow to the treated area, facilitating in nutrient delivery and removal of waste products

 Muscle Rehabilitation– Strengthens weakened muscles and helps prevent atrophy

 What Does EMS Feel Like?

-At first, the electrical impulses can produce a slight tingling sensation.
-The impulses mimic the signals normally coming from your nervous system, causing the muscles to contract.
-As your body accommodates this muscle excitation, the intensity of your treatment may be slightly increased for maximum effect during the course of your 10- to 20-minute treatment.
+EMS is a pain free treatment that is generally felt as a slight tingling sensation.
+As the electrical impulses reach the muscles, they can cause contractions.
+These muscles contractions may feel like a mild pulling, twitching or pulsing sensation.
+As your body accommodates this muscle excitation, the intensity of your treatment may be slightly increased for maximum effect during the course of your 5- to 10-minute treatment.